Leafwise Symplectic Structures on Lawson's Foliation (3rd revised): and

 Similarly it is easy to see that the self-intersection (the $c_1$ of the normal bundle) of $E_{(7)}$ \RESP{$E_{(8)}$} in $\WP$ is 8 \RESP{6} and that the $c_1$ of the weighted Hopf fibrations over $E_{(7)}$ \RESP{$E_{(8)}$} is $-2$ \RESP{$-1$}.

-Like in the case of $\widetilde{E}_{(6)}$, in both of the other two cases the weighted projection $\cC^3 \to S^5=\cC^3/\R_+$ by positive real numbers restricts to a diffeomorphism from $F_{re^{i\theta}}$ to the Milnor fibre $L_\theta$. $h\vert_{L_\theta}:L_\theta \to \WP\setminus \widetilde{E}_{(l)}$ is a branched covering, but the number of branched points is finite and around the ends it is a 4-fold \RESP{6-fold} regular covering for $l=7$ \RESP{$l=8$}.
+Like in the case of $\widetilde{E}_{(6)}$, in both of the other two cases the weighted projection $\cC^3 \to S^5=\cC^3/\R_+$ by positive real numbers restricts to a diffeomorphism from ${\bf F}_{re^{i\theta}}$ to the Milnor fibre $L_\theta$. $h\vert_{L_\theta}:L_\theta \to \WP\setminus \widetilde{E}_{(l)}$ is a branched covering, but the number of branched points is finite and around the ends it is a 4-fold \RESP{6-fold} regular covering for $l=7$ \RESP{$l=8$}.

 We also remark here that the link $N$ has a product type tubular neighbourhood $W$ in $\WP$ because $f$ gives the trivialization.
 The boundary $\partial W$ is a Kodaira-Thurston nil-manifold and $\cF_0$ can be considered as its cyclic covering.
-Now let us verify that our constructions are transplanted to the cases of $E_{(7)}$ and $E_{(8)}$.
-From the descriptions of the link $N$, the Milnor fibres $L_\theta$, and of $F_1$, the contents in Section 1 and 2 are recovered.
-Looking at the weighted homogeneous action of $\R_+$, we see $F_1$ is approaching to $\cF_0$ on the end and that the results in Section 4 hold in a parallel way.
+Now let us verify that our constructions are transplanted to the cases of $\widetilde{E}_7$ and $\widetilde{E}_8$.
+From the descriptions of the link $N$, the Milnor fibres $L_\theta$, and of ${\bf F}_1$, the contents in Section 1 and 2 are recovered.
+The fact that the weighted Hopf flow preserves the standard sphere $S^5(\rho)$ of radius $\rho$ and the standard symplectic form $\beta^*$ implies that the product coordinates introduced in Section 3 can play the same role as in the case of $\widetilde{E}_6$ and the arguments in Section 4 are valid without modifications.

 As to the results in Section 5, once a parallel result to Lemma \ref{seed} is verified, then the manipulations of differential forms on the product end holds without major modifications.
 Together with the commutative diagram below, the fact that the rational (or real) cohomology of $\WP$ is isomorphic to that of $\C{P}^2$ (see \EG \cite{D}) tells that a parallel to Lemma \ref{seed} holds.